CLOSE

 Washtub Laundry and Ironing

 Students learn the process of making soap and washing laundry.
-They will use the wringer wash tub to clean items of clothing, then hang on a clothes rack to dry.
+They will use the wringer wash tub to clean items of clothing, then hang them on a clothes rack to dry.
 Using a cold iron, they will experience the necessary task of ironing.

 While learning about the need for and use of candles, students will dip their own candles they can take home.